‘It is what it is’: On the scene of Madison Cawthorn’s stunning loss

 Journalists were not even allowed inside the main building and asked to remain outside for the entirety of the event, with campaign staffers and police closely watching attendees to ensure only those with accredited wristbands from the campaign were even allowed in the parking lot.

-In contrast, Mr Edwards’ campaign – headquartered at The Lodge at Flat Rock where the hotel’s unique open front doorway design and lounge areas including one by the waterfall – painted a more typical picture of one that came onto Tuesday expecting victory was possible.
+In contrast, Mr Edwards’ campaign was headquartered at The Lodge at Flat Rock where the hotel’s unique open front doorway design and lounge areas - including one by the waterfall – painted a more typical picture of one that came onto Tuesday expecting victory was possible and wanted people to see a triumphant candidate headed to the general election.

 The elephant in the room, of course, was Mr Cawthorn’s numerous scandals including, most prominently, an ongoing leak of sexually explicit and embarasssing videos of the congressman released by a super PAC opposing his reelection.